-Could this be because you have fallen into this commitment trap too?
+Could this be because you have fallen for the commitment trap too?

 It sounds strange.
 Here's the connection.

 Do you often feel like you've tried everything to cope better emotionally, but nothing works?

 If you do, there’s a high chance you have fallen for the serial dater's trap.
 This trap makes people fall into a pattern I refer to as STRATEGY HOPPING.

 like a cheating boyfriend hopping from girl to girl, never finding satisfaction.
 You keep hopping from technique to technique never finding emotional freedom.